 His short story ‘The Cat It Is That Dies’ appeared in the anthology The Sea In Birmingham, edited by Gaynor Arnold and Julia Bell and published by Tindal Street Fiction Group in 2013.

 This story became the basis of Winegarden, in which the hero explores unconventional ways of coping with the burdens of love, grief and being an agnostic Jew.
 Winegarden, his debut novel, was published in October 2015 by Holland Park Press.

 Another of Anthony Ferner’s short stories, ‘The tanks’, was shortlisted for the Irish Times summer short story competition in 2014.

 His second novella, Inside the Bone Box, was published by Fairlight Books in 2018.

-His new novel Life in Translation follows the bumpy life of a jobbing translator dreaming of literary success.
-It will be published by Holland Park Press in May 2019.
+His latest novel Life in Translation follows the bumpy life of a jobbing translator dreaming of literary success.
+It was published by Holland Park Press in May 2019.